SLiCAP/SLiCAP_python/docs/reference/SLiCAPreference.rst

 SLiCAP is distributed under the `MIT license <https://opensource.org/license/mit>`_

-This reference only describes SLiCAP modules with objects and functions that are directly be imported by the user:
+This reference only describes SLiCAP modules with objects and functions that are directly imported by the user:

 .. code-block:: python